 In order for you doctor to properly answer this question, make sure to provide her with a detailed family history.
 For example, if your mother had breast cancer, let her know.

-The American Cancer Society recommends yearly screening mammograms once you turn 45.
+The American Cancer Society updated breast cancer screening guidelines in May of 2023, and now recommends yearly screening mammograms once you turn 40.
 However, your doctor will provide a personalized assessment based on your family history and relevant risk factors.

 There is no surefire way to prevent cancer.
 That said, avoiding alcohol and smoking, maintaining a healthy BMI, exercising, and eating right can lower your risk.
 Be honest with your physician about any bad habits, such as smoking, so she can identify risk factors, and help you make appropriate changes.